When Does It Make Sense To Refinance Your Mortgage?

 It is great that you’re considering this money saving option, but there are other factors to consider when you’re looking into refinancing.
-Here at Main Street Lenders, we know it all starts with a loan, but we also want to help you get a better one if refinancing is an option for you.
+Here at TJC Mortgage, we know it all starts with a loan, but we also want to help you get a better one if refinancing is an option for you.

 Today we are going to help you determine the best time to refinance.

 Meaning of a Mortgage Refinance

 Refinancing your mortgage simply means taking out a new mortgage loan that will replace the current one.
 The difference is, your new loan will have better terms and conditions than your existing one, which will save you money.